-The Governance and Nominating Committee receives periodic reports from outside consultants on the status of the Company’s director compensation practices in relation to other companies of comparable size and the Company’s competitors.
+The Governance and Nominating Committee conducts periodic reviews of director compensation.
+In connection with these reviews, it should receive periodic reports from outside consultants on the status of the Company’s director compensation practices in relation to other companies of comparable size and the Company’s competitors.
+The Governance and Nominating Committee’s consideration of the form and amount of director compensation should be in accordance with the principles set forth in its charter and those set forth in Exhibit C to these Principles..
 Changes in director compensation, if any, should come upon the recommendation of the Governance and Nominating Committee, but with full discussion and concurrence by the Board.
-The Governance and Nominating Committee determines the form and amount of director compensation in accordance with the principles set forth in its charter, and conducts periodic reviews of director compensation.

 Ethics.
 The Board expects all directors, officers, employees and representatives to act ethically at all times and to avoid conflicts of interest or the appearance of a conflict of interest.
 The Company has adopted a Code of Business Ethics and Conduct and a Conflicts of Interest Policy which apply to all directors, officers, employees and representatives.
 The Code, as well as the Policy, form the basis for the Company’s ethics and compliance procedures and cover a wide range of areas.
 The Code is available on the Company’s web site.
 The Company engages in annual ethics education for all directors, officers and employees.

 Conflicts of Interest.
 In addition to complying with the Code of Conduct and other applicable Company policies, directors are required to bring to the attention of the Senior Vice President and General Counsel any actual or potential conflict of interest.
 Officers and employees are expected to report actual or potential conflicts of interest to the Vice President of Ethics.
 Directors, officers and employees may report matters of concern through the Company’s anonymous, confidential toll-free hotline.
 Anyone may report accounting, internal controls or auditing matters by mail or a secure web-based communication method to the Chair of the Audit Committee.
 These matters will be investigated in due course by the Ethics Office with assistance from the Office of the General Counsel unless otherwise instructed by the Audit Committee.
 Other matters may be reported in writing by mail or a secure web-based communication method to the Lead Director on behalf of the non-management directors.
-These matters will be referred to the Lead Director and tracked by the Office of the General Counsel.
+These matters will be referred to the Lead Director (or the non-management directors if a Lead Director has not been designated by the Board) and tracked by the Office of the General Counsel.

 The Company does not have a shareholder rights plan.
 The Board shall obtain shareholder approval prior to adopting a shareholder rights plan unless the Board in the exercise of its fiduciary duties determines that under the circumstances then existing, it would be in the best interest of the Company and its shareholders to adopt a rights plan without prior shareholder approval.
 If a rights plan is adopted without prior shareholder approval, the plan must provide that it shall expire unless ratified by shareholders within one year of adoption.